Forensic Investigative Psychology

 Course features

-• Study in a friendly and inclusive learning community.
-You will be supported by a dedicated team of lecturers, and with your own personal tutor and final year project supervisor who is research active within the field of forensic investigative psychology.
+- Friendly and inclusive learning community.
+You will be supported by a dedicated team of lecturers including your own personal tutor.
+Your final year project supervisor will be research active within the field of forensic investigative psychology

-• Access to talks delivered by experts in the field through the University of Winchester’s Centre for Forensic and Investigative Psychology Research.
+- Talks delivered by experts in the field through the University’s Centre for Forensic and Investigative Psychology Research

-• Pre-approval for a Master’s degree at Winchester such as our MSc Forensic Psychology which provides the academic component (Stage 1) of the route to becoming a Chartered Forensic Psychologists.
+- Pre-approval for a subsequent Masters degree at Winchester such as our MSc Forensic Psychology which provides the academic component (Stage 1) of the route to becoming a Chartered Forensic Psychologist

 Course details